 and one that doesn’t account for warranted, extensive reporting on an undeniably important story

-The senior producer at CNN literally said that it is all bunk.
+The senior producer at CNN literally said that the top story they talk about is all bunk.
 There is no story.
 It’s a made-up plot to get ratings.
 If there was even the slightest chance of a connection, it would have been leaked already.

 So how does a fake story created to get ad clicks “warrant extensive reporting”?

 Something you people make up in your heads and repeatedly talk about for 6 months is not an important story.
 It’s click bait.

 And then we go back to assault on character.
 How lovely.

 I wish I could say that this is some astonishing discovery, but it’s not.